Old Man of CONISTON Walk: THE BEST WAY TO HIKE THIS ICONIC PEAK from Coniston Village in the Lake District

 • An idyllic plunge pool to cool those weary legs!

-Whether you’re a seasoned fellwalker or tackling your first big Lake District climb, this circular offers the ideal balance of challenge, beauty, and interest.
+Whether you’re a seasoned fellwalker or tackling your first big Lake District climb, this circular Old Man of Coniston walk offers the ideal balance of challenge, stunning views and quieter areas .

 DISTANCE: 7.94 miles